-The Future of Church Safeguarding Programme (the Programme) has been set up to help Professor Alexis Jay OBE recommend how to ensure that there is fully independent safeguarding within the Church of England.
+The Future of Church Safeguarding Programme (the Programme) has been set up to help Professor Alexis Jay CBE recommend how to ensure that there is fully independent safeguarding within the Church of England.

-Professor Jay expects to complete her report for the Archbishops of Canterbury and of York by the end of December 2023 and will publish the report herself to ensure full transparency.
+Professor Jay expects to complete her report for the Archbishops of Canterbury and of York by February 2024 and will publish the report herself to ensure full transparency.

 This is a significant opportunity to learn from the past, acknowledge the need for improvement and to work towards an independent, fair and impartial model of safeguarding that protects people from harm.

 Professor Jay was appointed by the Archbishop of Canterbury and the Archbishop of York in July 2023 to independently:

 - provide options and recommendations for how a new independent safeguarding and scrutiny body for the Church of England might be formed and how it should operate;